 So if you're ready to take the first step toward overcoming your social anxiety, you've come to the right place.
 So let's get started.

-How Common Is Social Anxiety In Adults.
+How Common Is Social Anxiety In Adults?

 Social anxiety, also known as social phobia, is a prevalent mental health condition affecting millions worldwide.
 It is characterized by a persistent fear of social situations, which can lead to avoidance or extreme discomfort.
 So how common is social anxiety in adults?

+According to the National Institute of Mental Health (NIMH), social anxiety disorder affects approximately 7.1% of adults in the United States annually.
+This translates to about 15 million adults who experience formally diagnosed social anxiety at some point in their lives.
 Social anxiety can affect people of all ages, but it often emerges during adolescence or early adulthood.
-As per studies by NIMH, the prevalence of Social Anxiety Disorder among women was around 8% compared to men (6.1%).
+Studies from NIMH show the prevalence of Social Anxiety Disorder among women was around 8% compared to men (6.1%).
 Women are also more likely than men to be diagnosed with social anxiety disorder.

 Social-Anxiety-With-Therapy